Chris Zylka

-Chris Zylka (born Christopher Michael Settlemire; May 9, 1985) is an American actor and model, known for his roles as Blake in the film Shark Night (2011), Jake Armstrong in the The CW's supernatural series The Secret Circle (2011–2012), Flash Thompson in The Amazing Spider-Man (2012) and Tom Garvey in the HBO series The Leftovers (2014–2017).
+Chris Zylka (born Christopher Michael Settlemire; May 9, 1985) is an American actor and model, known for his roles as Blake in the film Shark Night (2011), Jake Armstrong in The CW's supernatural series The Secret Circle (2011–2012), Flash Thompson in The Amazing Spider-Man (2012) and Tom Garvey in the HBO series The Leftovers (2014–2017).

 Early life

-Zylka was born on May 9, 1985 in Howland Township, Ohio.
+Zylka was born on May 9, 1985, in Howland Township, Ohio.
 He took his mother's maiden name, Zylka, as a stage name.
-He graduated from Howland High School in 2003, where he played football.
+He graduated from Howland High School in 2003.
 Zylka studied art at the University of Toledo for two years, but dropped out to care for his maternal grandfather when he suddenly became ill.
 His grandfather is from Ukraine.

 At the age of 19, he relocated to Los Angeles, California to pursue a career in acting.
 He was homeless for six months upon arriving to Los Angeles and lived in his car in the parking lot of a 7-Eleven in Burbank.
 Zylka began working at restaurants, where he was discovered by manager and acting coach Jon Simmons.